elrob/build-mon/README.md

 Install [Leiningen](http://leiningen.org/)

-Obtain a personal access token for Visual Studio Online with two permissions boxes ticked:
+Obtain a personal access token for Visual Studio Online with the following permissions boxes ticked:

-- **Build (read)** for dispaying build status
+- **Build (read)** for displaying status of builds
+- **Release (read)** for displaying status of releases
 - **Code (read)**  for displaying commit messages (optional)

 Run app: